 In the Epiphany Phase, it’s another common blunder for the all-purpose therapist to hyper-focus on forgiveness like a German Shepherd dog chasing a frisbee.
 I can understand why.
 Forgiveness, while important, is the end of the process.
 Work on empathy first.

 Sure, the Hurt Partner will resist empathy with the Involved Partner, and that’s why you work on the Involved Partner’s sense of Empathy for the Hurt Partner as a segue into the generative question of “how did we get into this mess in the first place?”

 Exploring the narrative of the Involved Partner’s drift from their relationship, and curiosity about the conditions that created the relational vulnerabilities are the essential tasks of the Epiphany Phase.

-A skilled couples therapist must not only deal with the strong emotions after the affair, they must help the couple acquire the interpersonal skills that were previously lacking.
+A skilled couples therapist must not only deal with the strong emotions after the affair, but they must also help the couple acquire the interpersonal skills that were previously lacking.

 Affairs happen because partners turn away from each other instead of turning toward.
-Failure to establish boundaries, and a complete lack of awareness as to how human intimacy develop are important contributing factors.
+Failure to establish boundaries, and a complete lack of awareness as to how human intimacy develops are substantial contributing factors.

 A good couples therapist will help a couple realize that if they can practice keeping their marriage vibrant and communicative, they will not become enthralled by attractive others.

 Another crucial area missed by all-purpose therapists is the ecology of “who knows.”
 Friends and families often have very little awareness of the core issues and tend to wreak havoc when they insert their own relational anxieties into the discussion.